 This is the base you will work from.
 Every item from here will only be as level and straight as you have made this part.

 The next step is to place the top molding (7) section, which will be in one piece.
 First dry-fit the molding on the hood header and align the overhang to be even on all sides.
 Mark this spot and remove.
 You can use PL Premium Construction Adhesive or silicone to glue these two sections together.
 A few dabs or a bead will work fine as long as there is enough to fill any slight voids between the pieces.

 After this is set, you want to fasten mechanically with at least two Tapcons (8), one on either side.
 Be sure to drill the header from below with a through hole for the Tapcon and use the 3/16-inch masonry drill bit to drill a hole through both the header and molding for a 1/4-inch Tapcon.
 Overdrill the first hole in the header to 1/4 inch so as to pull the two parts tightly together.

 Next you will set the steel tie-back angles (12) above the header within the confines of the breast.
 There are two smaller 3/8-inch holes that you will use to lag-bolt the angle to the wall and into the blocking.
-Reference the blocking requirements that were supplied to you in the drawings on page 26 for the tie-back angle positions and blocking dimensions.
+Reference the blocking requirements that were supplied to you in the drawings for the tie-back angle positions and blocking dimensions.